 PD403 PRODUCT DESIGN STUDIO IX

-This is the second and final quarter of individual final projects that spans 2 quarters.
+This is the second and final quarter of individual final projects.
 Students will complete the design development and drawings phases for their thesis project.
 Final presentation will be made to design practitioners, faculty, peers, and guests.

 PD411 PROFESSIONAL PRACTICE